ianhsu0203/embedded_system_hw4/README.md

 - **Script Errors:**
   - Ensure that all dependencies, particularly the Bluepy library and Git, are correctly installed on the Raspberry Pi.
 Run `pip3 list` and `git --version` to verify their presence.
   - Make sure the Python script (`scanner.py`) is error-free and correctly handling BLE operations.

-## Maintenance and Updates

-- Regularly update the firmware on the Mbed device and the software on the Raspberry Pi to ensure compatibility and the smooth running of services.
-- Monitor the system for any irregularities in service performance or unexpected behaviors.
-Address these issues promptly to maintain system integrity.

 ## Additional Resources